- Off road parking

 Four bedrooms: 1 x king-size double, 1 x double, 1 x twin, 1 x adult bunks.
 Bathroom with bath, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Kitchen with dining area (seats 6).
 Utility.
 Dining room (seats 6).
 Sitting room with woodburner.

 Oil underfloor heating with woodburner.
 Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, 2 x TVs with Freeview, DVD, CD/radio, payphone, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
-2 x travel cots and 2 x highchairs.
+Two travel cots and highchairs.
 Off road parking for 4 cars.
 Front lawned garden with patio, furniture, climbing frame and BBQ, plus shared use of raised lawned area.
 Sorry, no pets and no smoking.
 Shop 5 miles, pub 2.5 miles.
-Note: Set on a farm, with animals in adjacent sheds and farm traffic, children should be supervised when outside.
+Note: Set on a farm, with animals in adjacent sheds and farm traffic, children to be supervised when outside.
 Note: Water supplied from owners’ private borehole.
-Note: No mobile phone signal.
+Note: No mobile signal.

 - Last minute

 Ross-on-Wye 13 miles; Usk, 14.5 miles; Abergavenny 18.5 miles.